skip to content

 • The parent of the accused’s child.

-Battery only requires the use of force.
+Corporal injury on a spouse or cohabitant requires the use of force, just like battery.
 But when that force results in "corporal injury" leading to a traumatic condition, the accused may be charged with a felony.
 Under section 273.5 of the California Penal Code, intentional infliction of corporal injury is punishable by imprisonment when committed against the following persons:

 • A parent of the accused’s child;